“The goal of abusive conduct is to destabilize the other person and make them doubt themselves and others.” – Marie-France Hirigoyen

 To purchase a copy of Stalking the Soul: Emotional Abuse and the Erosion of Identity by Dr. Marie-France Hirigoyen, please visit Amazon.

 Lastly and most importantly, if you think you are in an abusive relationship, or you feel that something is not quite right in your relationship, the chances are high that you are being abused.
 Seek help.
-It is there and free for you.
+It is there and is free.
 Contact The Crisis Center or call 888-247-7472.
 Stop the slow and poisonous erosion of your identity now.